A negative aspect of religious freedom

 - Religiously affiliated schools firing women because they became pregnant while not married;

 - Business owners refusing to provide insurance coverage for contraception for their employees;

 - Graduate students, training to be social workers, refusing to counsel gay people;

 - Pharmacies turning away women seeking to fill birth control prescriptions;

-- Bridal salons, photo studios, and reception halls closing their doors to same-sex couples planning their weddings.
+- Bridal salons, photo studios, wedding cake bakers, reception halls, etc. refusing goods and services to same-sex couples planning their weddings.